google/WebFundamentals/src/content/en/tools/lighthouse/audits/password-pasting.md

 Lighthouse gathers all `<input type="password">` elements, pastes some text into each element, and then verifies that the element's content has been set to the pasted text.
-If a page doesn't use `<input type="password">` for its password input fields, Lighthouse does't detect those elements.
+If a page doesn't use `<input type="password">` for its password input fields, Lighthouse doesn't detect those elements.
 It's also possible to prevent pasting outside of a `paste` event listener.
 Lighthouse doesn't detect that scenario, either.